anistark/blog/content/post/to-go-with-golang.md

 First of all, why I opted for golang anyway?
 The service I'm supposed to write needs a highly concurrent persistent api service.
 It needs to be fast and also easily scalable.
 We could have gone with python fastapi, but at this stage I just wanted to learn golang.

+### Setting up Golang
+If you've finally decided to go ahead with this, let's do this.
+Easiest way probably is to just [download from the official website](https://golang.org/doc/install) and get going.
+[Here](https://medium.com/golang-learn/quick-go-setup-guide-on-mac-os-x-956b327222b8)'s another article which very nicely explains the setup process.
+This is ideally for mac OS.
+In case you're looking for other OSes, please follow respective guides.

+Be sure to setup your GOPATH very properly as this will remain as your common ground for any defined packages installed in your system.

+Once done, make sure your console recognises the GOPATH.
+`echo $GOPATH`

 ### HTTP Service
 I went with [fasthttp](https://github.com/valyala/fasthttp), which provides high performance, zero memory allocations in hot paths and Up to 10x faster than net/http for a large throughput service.
 Go provides out of the box http support but for a beginner, it felt much easier to go with a framework, thereby ended up using fiber.